The Economist: Circulation

 Each of The Economist issues' official date range is from Saturday to the following Friday.
 The Economist posts each week's new content online at approximately 21:00 Thursday evening UK time, ahead of the official publication date.
 From July to December 2019, their average global print circulation was over 909,476, while combined with their digital presence, runs to over 1.6 million.
 However, on a weekly average basis, the paper can reach up to 5.1 million readers, across their print and digital runs.
 Across their social media platforms, it reaches an audience of 35 million, as of 2016.

+Circulation grew steadily in its early years.
+In 1844, it was 1,800, 3,800 in 1850 and had risen to 4,300 by 1854.
 In 1877, the publication's circulation was 3,700, and in 1920 it had risen to 6,000.
 Circulation increased rapidly after 1945, reaching 100,000 by 1970.
 Circulation is audited by the Audit Bureau of Circulations (ABC).
 From around 30,000 in 1960 it has risen to near 1 million by 2000 and by 2016 to about 1.3 million.
 Approximately half of all sales (54%) originate in the United States with sales in the United Kingdom making 14% of the total and continental Europe 19%.
 Of its American readers, two out of three earn more than $100,000 a year.
 The Economist has sales, both by subscription and at newsagents, in over 200 countries.
 The Economist once boasted about its limited circulation.
 In the early 1990s it used the slogan "The Economist – not read by millions of people".
-"Never in the history of journalism has so much been read for so long by so few," wrote Geoffrey Crowther, a former editor.
+Geoffrey Crowther, a former editor, wrote: "Never in the history of journalism has so much been read for so long by so few."

 Censorship

 Sections of The Economist criticising authoritarian regimes are frequently removed from the paper by the authorities in those countries.
 Like many other publications, The Economist is subjected to censorship in Iran.
 On 15 June 2006, Iran banned the sale of The Economist when it published a map labelling the Persian Gulf simply as Gulf—a choice that derives its political significance from the Persian Gulf naming dispute.

 In a separate incident, the government of Zimbabwe went further and imprisoned The Economist's correspondent there, Andrew Meldrum.
 The government charged him with violating a statute on "publishing untruth" for writing that a woman was decapitated by supporters of the ruling Zimbabwe African National Union – Patriotic Front party.
-The decapitation claim was retracted and allegedly fabricated by the woman's husband.
+The decapitation claim was retracted, and allegedly fabricated by the woman's husband.
 The correspondent was later acquitted, only to receive a deportation order.
 On 19 August 2013, The Economist disclosed that the Missouri Department of Corrections had censored its issue of 29 June 2013.
 According to the letter sent by the department, prisoners were not allowed to receive the issue because "1. it constitutes a threat to the security or discipline of the institution; 2. may facilitate or encourage criminal activity; or 3. may interfere with the rehabilitation of an offender".